• Skip to content

 PACT programs are tailored to a family’s individual needs and recognise each child’s individual needs and skills.

 You can do PACT via telehealth, so you can use this therapy even if you don’t have a PACT therapist in your local area.
-Because PACT involves taking a video of you playing with your child, talk to the therapist about how this will work via telehealth.
+You can talk to the PACT therapist about how the video element of the therapy will work for you and your child.

-PACT (Paediatric Autism Communication Therapy) is supported by high-quality research.
+PACT is supported by high-quality research.
 This research shows that PACT:

 • improves children’s social communication skills